danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team establishes automated processes to minimize manual effort.
 This includes linting, automated testing, CI (Continuous Integration), and CD (Continuous Deployment) in place from the very early days of the project.
 Unless it's a hack-a-thon or throw-away code, this is a must.

 A good set of linting rules suggests best practices, prevents common coding errors, and enforces code style/formatting to avoid [bike shedding](https://en.wikipedia.org/wiki/Law_of_triviality) in PRs.
-Especially when it comes to code style, (eg: braces on same line or next, semi colons or not, etc.), it's less important to be "right" and more important for the team to be consistent.
+Especially when it comes to code style, (eg: spacing, semi colons, etc.), it's less important to be "right" and more important for the team to be consistent.

 Getting in the habit of writing automated tests (unit, integration, and system) leads to better quality code.
 It also supports adding new features and refactoring without fear of causing regressions, and minimizes or eliminates entirely the need for manual QA.